jamiegoodnight/readme/README.md

 Method used: **[POST]** `api/tech/:id/`

-On Success: Returns updated array.
+On Success: Adds a new comment to a specific piece of tech in the database.

 Parameters: